 Department Chair of Biology and Agriculture - Agronomy Technology

 B.S., Truman State University

-Dr. Kidwaro is the Chair of the Agriculture Program at the University of Central Missouri.
+Dr. Kidwaro is the Chair of the department of Biollogy and Agriculture at the University of Central Missouri.
+From 2007 to 2011, Dr. Kidwaro served as the chair of the department of Agriculture.
+In 2011, he was appointed to serve as interim chair of the department of Biology and Earth Science.
+In 2013, Dr. Kidwaro became the chair of the department of Biology and Agriculture.
 He moved to the United States from Vihiga, Kenya in 1983, to attend college.
 Dr. Kidwaro received a Bachelor of Science Degree in Agronomy from Truman State University.
 He continued his education at Central Missouri by earning a Master of Science Degree in Agronomy.
 He also holds a doctoral degree in Agronomy from the University of Missouri.

 Dr. Kidwaro is a member of the Crop Science Society and the American Society of Agronomy.
 He is also a member and an active participant in Missouri Academy of Science (MAS) where his students present scientific papers.
 He has previously served as the Chair of Agriculture section for MAS.